MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeServer/administration/cannot-install-exchange-cu-localized-windows.md

 ## Symptoms

-You receive one of these errors when trying to install an Exchange Cumulative Update (CU) on a localized version of Windows Server:
+One of the following errors occurs when you try to install an Exchange Cumulative Update (CU) on a localized version of Windows Server:

-1. The installation fails with the `register-ContentFilter`.
-The error appears after exactly 1 minute in ExchangeSetupLog:
+1. The installation fails and returns `register-ContentFilter`.
+Exactly one minute later, the following error entry appears in ExchangeSetupLog:

     > [mm/dd/yyyy 02:38:28.0817] [2] Beginning processing register-ContentFilter
 [mm/dd/yyyy 02:39:28.0889] [2] [ERROR] Couldn't register the content filter.

-2. The installation fails or takes many hours to succeed, but the failure/hang occurs whenever this cmdlet is executed – when checking ExchangeSetupLog:
+2. The installation fails or takes many hours to finish.
+However, the failure occurs whenever the following cmdlet is run when you check ExchangeSetupLog:

     ```powershell
     [mm/dd/yyyy 14:47:00.0736] [1] Executing: